SecureHats/AzWorkspaceManager/README.md

 ## Not happy?

-If you encounter any issues, or hae suggestions for improvements, feel free to open an Issue
+If you encounter any issues, or have suggestions for improvements, feel free to open an Issue

 [Create Issue](../../issues/new/choose)